InversionSpaces/KEEP/proposals/refinement-classes.md

 ```

 In this code snippet constructor argument of the `Offset` class is checked each iteration.
-But through static analysis it is possible to verify that the check is redundant.
+But through static analysis it might be possible to verify that the check is redundant.
 The compiler can possibly erase it, thus maintaining semantic correctness
-of a value between calls.
+of a value between calls and, in the best case, subtly improve performance.

 # Proposed extension